Under the sky, bright with the crown of sunrise, the land sits dark, waiting.

 They answer me quick, an easy fix.
 Turn around the scene.

-A gift from the sculptor, an offering from his workshop, the visage whole, he sees.
+A gift from the sculptor, an offering from his workshop,

 The ancient humors show themselves, in proper measure handsome –